 Even though offline managers need you to sync them manually, they offer top-notch security.
 If you’re serious about keeping your data safe, options like KeePass and Bitwarden’s offline mode are great choices.

-Offline password managers keep your login details safe without needing the internet.
+Offline password vaults keep your login details safe without needing the internet.
 They come in different types, each meeting various user needs.

 Locally Installed Password Managers